xaverric/sls-tools/readme.md

 Disable prompt feature.

+### --noconfig boolean

+Flag defining whether the config should be loaded.
+Default value is set to false.
+This option might get handy when it is required to provide all parameters via CLI only (i.e. when sls-tools is used as a project dependency)

 ## Configuration

 Configuration is defined in the ```*.js``` file and can be structured to any need.
 Main ```*.js``` file must export a